ACEC Virginia - 50 Years of Service

-In the beginning, we were established as the Consulting Engineers Council (CEC), a federation of associations serving the needs of consulting engineers.
+Established as the Consulting Engineers Council (CEC), we were part of a federation of associations serving the needs of consulting engineers.
 Each state maintained a great degree of independence, conducting service programs responsive to the needs of it’s members.
 National affiliation criteria required that a Member Organization have purpose consistent with the national Council and bylaws/activities that did not conflict with those of the national Council.

 For Virginia, it started in May of 1962 when representatives of ten consulting firms in the Richmond area met to discuss the formation of a state organization with the specific purpose of affiliating with CEC/US and implementing efforts at the state level parallel to those being pursued nationally.
 After meetings with national CEC representatives, an application for affiliation was filed on July 16, 1968 by CEC Virginia Officers Carl Torrence (President), Richard P. Hankins (VP), and Henry P. Sadler (Secretary/Treasurer).